Froiz

 Distribuciones Froiz, S.A. is a Spanish supermarket chain based in Poio, Galicia.
 It operates in the Spanish regions of Galicia, Castile and León, Castilla-La Mancha, Madrid and in Northern Portugal.
-It is the seventeenth company with the highest turnover in Galicia.
+It is the company with the seventeenth-highest turnover in Galicia.
 The company was founded in Pontevedra in 1970 by Magín Alfredo Froiz Planes, deceased on 10 March 2022, and remains a family-run business.

-In October 2014, Froiz bought rival supermarket Supermercados Moldes becoming the third biggest supermarket chain in Galicia.
+In October 2014, Froiz bought rival supermarket Supermercados Moldes becoming the third-biggest supermarket chain in Galicia.